Vaishnav-Sabari-Girish/Resume/modules_en/professional.typ

   date: [January 2025 - March 2025],
   location: [Bengaluru, Karnataka],
   description: list(
-    [Developed and optimized embedded software solutions for microcontroller-based systems, focusing on real-time applications and hardware integration.], [Implemented Machine Learning (Computer Vision) applications and Linux scripts using Python and Bash control the camera.], [Designed and programmed ESP32-based Embedded systems for Embedded applications.], ),
+    [Engineered embedded software solutions for microcontroller-based systems, collaborating with multidisciplinary teams to synchronize hardware and software functions.], [Developed real-time applications and control scripts in C, Python, and Bash.], [Designed and programmed ESP32 IoT devices for automation tasks.], ),
 )